UPDATED: This article was originally published in September 2017, updated in January 2022

 Learn more about the Kilimanjaro Porters Assistance Project.

 In the Andean communities of the Cusco region, reading coca leaves can give a glimpse of the year ahead.
 This spiritual practice has taken place since before Incan times, and has helped people make important decisions regarding their families and futures.
-Throwing the leaves in the air and observing the way they land on the ground is said to display signs and omens of events that are yet to happen (we wish they’d warned us about 2020).
+Throwing the leaves in the air and observing the way they land on the ground is said to display signs and omens of events that are yet to happen (we wish they’d warned us about the early 2020s).

 In the city of Cusco, the Manos Unidas Café provides those with intellectual disabilities vocational training and practical work experience to help with future employment.
 The friendly staff serve up some of the best food and coffee in Cusco, while the café offers community workshops for locals on job rights, personal empowerment and other valuable life skills.